aboutcode-org/vulnerablecode/docs/source/command-line-interface.rst

 ``$ ./manage.py import <importer-name>``
 ------------------------------------------

 Import vulnerability data using the given importer name.
+For V2 pipelines, this name is the ``pipeline_id``.

 Other variations: